Rose Hudson-Wilkin: Public attention

-A critic of what she has described as institutional racism in the church, she has also spoken on the subject of gay marriage, telling The Times that the church is "obsessed with sex" and there are many more important issues.
+A critic of what she has described as institutional racism in the church, she thought racism was a more pressing issue than that of homosexuality.
+She has also spoken on the subject of gay marriage, telling The Times that the church is "obsessed with sex" and there are many more important issues.

 During her interview on Desert Island Discs, Hudson-Wilkin was asked about the proposed ordination of women as bishops and said: "I believe that we hold certain prejudices about certain things and we believe them to be true ...
 What I want is for people to be open to the possibilities that their minds might be changed."
 She added: "I think the church has been the poorer actually for not having the gifts of women – men and women – in its leadership."

-In an episode of the BBC programme The Big Questions aired January 2015, discussing the lack of legal recognition for humanist marriages, Hudson-Wilkin repeatedly characterised humanists as "anti-religion" and expressed bewilderment that humanists would want to get married, saying "Marriage is a sacred act.
-We see it as a gift from God, so it is not something we think anybody just gets up and, stands in front, and says I’m marrying you.
-If humanists are anti-religion I don’t understand why you want to keep and do all of the things that religion does."
+In an episode of the BBC programme The Big Questions aired in January 2015, discussing the lack of legal recognition for humanist marriages, Hudson-Wilkin repeatedly characterised humanists as "anti-religion" and expressed bewilderment that humanists would want to get married, saying "Marriage is a sacred act.
+We see it as a gift from God, so it is not something we think anybody just gets up and, stands in front, and says I'm marrying you.
+If humanists are anti-religion I don't understand why you want to keep and do all of the things that religion does."

 Personal life

-She met her husband, the Revd Kenneth Wilkin, whilst training at the Church Army College.
-He currently serves as Chaplain to HM Prison Wandsworth.
-The couple have two daughters and a son.
+She met her husband, Kenneth Wilkin, while training at the Church Army College.
+He currently serves as chaplain to HM Prison Wandsworth.
+The couple has two daughters and a son.